Governing Law and Regulations

 Comparison: State vs. Federal

 • Rules.
-In Missouri, the counterpart to EPA is DNR.
-DNR is responsible for protecting Missouri's land, water, and air from pollution.
+In Missouri, the counterpart to the Environmental Protection Agency (EPA) is the Department of Natural Resources (DNR).
+The DNR is responsible for protecting Missouri's land, water, and air from pollution.

 • Administration and enforcement.
 Missouri received authorization from EPA to implement its own state air, water, and waste management rules.
 To receive federal authorization, state rules have to be, at the time of authorization, at least as stringent as the federal rules.
 To maintain its federal authorization, DNR is required to periodically adopt EPA's latest environmental rules or adopt more stringent state standards.

 DNR's mission is to help protect and preserve the state's natural resources.
-DNR works to fulfill this mission by cleaning up pollution from the past, addressing pollution problems of today, and ...
+DNR works to fulfill this mission by cleaning up ...